ansible-collections/dellemc.os9/roles/os9_lag/README.md

 LAG role
 ========

 This role facilitates the configuration of link aggregation group (LAG) attributes, and supports the creation and deletion of a LAG and its member ports.
 It also supports the configuration of an interface type as a static or dynamic LAG and minimum required link.
-This role is abstracted for Dell EMC platforms running OS9.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC OS9.

-The LAG role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in OS connection variables .
+The LAG role requires an SSH connection for connectivity to a Dell EMC OS9 device.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------

+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os9.os9` as the value
 - Object drives the tasks in this role
-- *os9_lag* (dictionary) contains the hostname (dictionary)
+- `os9_lag` (dictionary) contains the hostname (dictionary)
 - Hostname is the value of the *hostname* variable that corresponds to the name of the OS device
-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os9.os9 as a value
 - Any role variable with a corresponding state variable setting to absent negates the configuration of that variable
 - Setting an empty value to any variable negates the corresponding configuration
-- *os9_lag* (dictionary) holds a dictionary with the port-channel ID key in `Po <ID>` format (1 to 4096 for os9)
+- `os9_lag` (dictionary) holds a dictionary with the port-channel ID key in `Po <ID>` format (1 to 4096)
 - Variables and values are case-sensitive

 **port-channel ID keys**